cantineNantes/mustached-robot/README.md

 #### Javascript

 Javascript files are stored in the /public/assets/js directory.
-They are loaded in the fuel/app/views/app.twig (at theend of the document).
+They are loaded in the fuel/app/views/app.twig (at the end of the document).

 ## Project status